cogini/kubernetes_health_check/README.md

   reached, Kubernetes kills the container and restarts it.

-  For example, this check might return OK when the app has started the web-server, connected to a DB, connected to external services, and performed initial setup tasks such as loading a large cache.
+  For example, this check might return OK when the app has started the application and performed initial setup tasks such as loading a large cache.
   """
   @spec startup :: check_return()
   def startup do
     # Return error if there are available migrations which have not been executed.
-    # This supports deployment to AWS ECS using the following strategy:
+    # This check supports deployment to AWS ECS using the following strategy:
     # https://engineering.instawork.com/elegant-database-migrations-on-ecs-74f3487da99f
     #
     # By default Elixir migrations lock the database migration table, so they